Cougar

 The Cougar, the great fighter of the Americas

-The puma (Puma concolor), also called mountain lion, is one of the biggest cats on the American continent.
+The cougar (Puma concolor), also called cougar or mountain lion, is one of the biggest cats on the American continent.
 Present from Canada to southern Chile, it adapts to a wide variety of habitats: tropical rainforests, rocky mountains...

 This remarkable ability to adapt makes it a true symbol of New World wildlife.

-Classified as Least Concern (LC) by the IUCN, the mountain lion remains generally stable, even if some populations are weakened by habitat fragmentation or conflicts with human activities.
+Classified as Least Concern (LC) by the IUCN, the puma remains generally stable, even if some populations are weakened by habitat fragmentation or conflicts with human activities.

 This athletic feline is up to 2.5 meters long (including tail) and weighs between 35 and 70 kg.
 Its uniform beige coat is an excellent camouflage in its environment.
 Its long legs and tail give it balance and agility, making it a very effective hunter.